©ISTOCKPHOTO.COM / PEOPLEIMAGES

 SUSIE LUPERT: July and early August before camp ends.
 [But] if for some reason you can’t tour during that time, don’t worry.
 Day camps do spring and fall festivals, and overnight camp directors do home visits.
 Many day camps are also happy to tour in the off-season.
 Camp fairs are also great opportunities to [learn] about multiple camps in one day.

 NJF: What should parents look for in a sleepaway camp?

-SL: You’ll certainly want to see the bunk, specifically the age group where your child will be next summer.
+SL: You’ll certainly want to see the bunk, specifically for the age group where your child will be.
 Check out the dining hall, pool and lake, athletic fields and any other areas of interest.
 If the tour doesn’t take you to an area you’d like to see, ask to see it.

 NJF: What are the red flags to look for?

 SL: Do campers and staff look happy?
 Are the facilities run down?
 Do things seem chaotic and unstructured?
 Besides these red flags, it might just be that after seeing the camp, you don’t feel it’s the right environment for your child, which is okay.
 That’s the reason you tour.
 If it isn’t the right fit, move on and see another camp.

 NJF: What’s the most important thing to ask about during a tour?

 SL: Find out what type of child is successful at the camp.
 Is he or she describing your child?
 If not, it’s time to tour a different camp.